Friday, June 13, 2025

 What organs are affected by sarcoidosis?

-Sarcoidosis commonly affects the lungs.
-It can also impact the heart, skin, eyes, and nervous system.
-This complicates management due to the disease’s multifaceted nature.
+Sarcoidosis commonly affects the lungs, but it can also impact the heart, skin, eyes, and nervous system.
+Due to the disease’s multifaceted nature, management is complicated.

 What recent advancements are being made in sarcoidosis research?